GoogleChrome/web.dev/src/site/content/en/learn/html/apis/index.md

 functions, namespaces, objects, and constructors documented in MDN's [JavaScript](https://developer.mozilla.org/docs/Web/JavaScript/Reference) and [DOM References](https://developer.mozilla.org/docs/Web/API/Document_Object_Model).

-The window interface is the API for the object containing the document.
-The global window object is the window in which the script is running.
+The Window interface is the API for the object containing the document.
+The global `window` object is the window in which the script is running.
 Every browser tab contains its own Window object.
 The Window interface can query the contents of the tab as well as the overall window and device.
 For example, the [`resizeTo()`](https://developer.mozilla.org/docs/Web/API/Window/resizeTo) method can be used to resize the browser window, the [`devicePixelRatio`](https://developer.mozilla.org/docs/Web/API/Window/devicePixelRatio)